johnno1962/SwiftRegex/README.md

 ## Some regular expression operators for Swift

-While it is with a certain hesitance I post a project based on "Operator Overloading" (generally considered by the programing cognisente as being "Unsafe at any speed") but the absence of direct support for regular expressions in Swift provides an excuse to explore the terrain.
+It is with a certain hesitance I post a project based on "Operator Overloading" (generally considered by the programing cognisente as being "Unsafe at any speed") the absence of direct support for regular expressions in Swift provides an excuse to explore the terrain.
 While "NSRegularExpression" is powerful and complete, by the time you fire up an instance up and puzzle out the api the focus has been taken